 If you press < once, two lines will appear and, after pressing it again, the maximum possible minute value 99 will appear.

 The minutes are saved and the seconds will flash.

-- Set the seconds using < or >. - Confirm with OK.
+- Use < or > to set the seconds. - Confirm with OK.

 The minute minder is saved and will count down in seconds.